outlier-org/onboarding/projectLifecycle.md

 4. Follow the [Workflow](./gitAndGitHub.md#workflow) process to complete the Project.

+5. [Documentation](./projectDocumentation.md) must be added or updated in the repository for this Project's code.
+If a project spans multiple repositories (e.g. `outlier-api` and `calculus-staic`), relevant documentation should be added to both.

 ### Additional Notes
 * Tickets marked with the label `Urgent` bypass this process and should be worked on immediately.